takeyuweb/kyklos/README.md

 # Kyklos

-AWS Lambda + Amazon CloudWatch Events meets Ruby
+You can use the Amazon CloudWatch Events to schedule jobs on Ruby.

 ## Installation